IVF Success Rates

 How do these success rates compare to live birth rates?

 The figures used in the table above represent clinical pregnancies, which are usually defined as when foetal heartbeats are seen by ultrasound.
 There is always a miscarriage rate which means that the live birth rate will always be lower than the clinical pregnancy rate.
+The table refers to fresh transfers only, which means that pregnancies from frozen embryos transferred in future cycles are not included.

 Why is this time frame presented?